hwelsters/create-hwelsters-app-ts/1__TODO.md

 Few questions to answer:
     - Do I use Prisma as an ORM or just pure SQL?

+1. Docker Compose with e2e MySQL database testing
+2. Terraform with Docker compose